sebma-github/DNA-methylation---Charr/README.md

 ## VI.
 Repeat Element Analysis

-use the text files: **DMRsbetweenmorphsforFASTA.txt**, **DMRsbetweenstageforFASTA.txt**, **nonDMRsbetweenmorphsforFASTA.tsv** and **nonDMRsbetweenstagesforFASTA.tsv**
+Use the text files: **DMRsbetweenmorphsforFASTA.txt**, **DMRsbetweenstageforFASTA.txt**, **nonDMRsbetweenmorphsforFASTA.tsv** and **nonDMRsbetweenstagesforFASTA.tsv**
 to have a list of DMRs or non DMRs of interest, with their scaffold and start position.

 Then use the script **extractFASTA_from_list.pl** to extract the corresponding FASTA sequences from the unmasked and unindexed Salvelinus sp. genome.
 These FASTA sequences can be found under /outputFASTA/

 Repeat enrichment analysis was done using the online tool RepeatMasker with ”rmblast” as a search engine and the database Dfam3.0.
 DNA sequences in FASTA format were tested against the Dfam3.0 Danio rerio transposable elements database.

-## III.1 Extract coverage information for specific loci.
+## VII.
+Extract methylation info for specific loci
-extractgeneinfobetter.sh
-Needs to be run in the directory where the coverage files are (generated in II.2).
-Use DMRsbetweenmorphsforextraction.tsv / DMRsbetweenstageforextraction.tsv and DMRsqPCRgenesforextraction.tsv to extract the respective loci.

-# III.2 Use those coverage files to create graphs at both residue and DMR level.

-R scripts

-R scripts
+Use the text files: **DMRsbetweenmorphsforextraction.tsv**, **DMRsbetweenstageforextraction.tsv** and **DMRsqPCRgenesforextraction.tsv** with **extractmethinfo.sh** to extract methylation information for these DMRs, from the coverage files generated with Bismark methylation extractor.
+(From / I. Genome masking - Read alignment - Filtering/Read trimming and alignment/3getcoverage.sh)

+To make graphs representing every CpG in this region, use xxxxx.R

+# XX.
+Miscellaneous

+Contains different tables and data frames